alxcor/cam410/README.md

 **Cam410hlp** is a small C# application used to control the "Safety Inputs" of a simulated PLC.

 Safety inputs are protected in the PLC and their value cannot be written from an external application.
-PLC simulators such as PLCSIM Advanced maintain also this behaviour so that Safety Inputs remain protected.
+PLC simulators such as PLCSIM Advanced maintain also this behavior so that Safety Inputs remain protected.
 Because of this, even when using S7-PLCSIM or S7-PLCSIM Advanced simulators, Cam410s can read both "standard" and "safety" PLC outputs, can write the "standard" PLC inputs but can not write "safety" PLC inputs values.

 Cam410hlp is using PLCSIM Advanced API interface to help Cam410s control "safety" inputs of the simulated PLC.